Southwest Waterfront: History

 As a result of Law's canal, the Southwest Waterfront neighborhood was known as The Island.
 It was further cut off from the city when railroad tracks were built along Maryland Avenue SW.
 It was known primarily for its brothels, its crime, and its filthy, decrepit alley slums, and was regarded as among the worst neighborhoods in Washington.

 After the Civil War, with the Canal covered, the Southwest Waterfront became more organized.
 However, it remained a neighborhood for the poorer classes of Washingtonians.
 The neighborhood was divided in half by Fourth Street SW—then known as 41/2 Street— with Scottish, Irish, German, and eastern European immigrants to the west and Blacks to the east.
 Each half was centered on religious establishments: St. Dominic's Catholic Church and Temple Beth Israel on the west and Friendship Baptist Church on the east.
 Each half of the neighborhood was the childhood residence of a future American musical star; Al Jolson lived on 41/2 Street and Marvin Gaye was born in a tenement on First Street.)

 The Waterfront developed a thriving commercial district with grocery stores, shops, a movie theater, as well as a few large and elaborate houses—mostly owned by wealthy blacks— but most of the neighborhood was a very poor shantytown of tenements, shacks, and even tents.
 The latter were frequent subjects of photographs published with captions like, "The Washington that tourists never see."

 It was also a major traffic hub from Virginia.
-The Long Bridge connected horse, stagecoach, and foot traffic from Alexandria, VA to Maryland Avenue SW before becoming a railway bridge during the American Civil War.
+The Long Bridge connected horse, stagecoach, and foot traffic from Alexandria to Maryland Avenue SW before becoming a railway bridge during the American Civil War.
 It was also the access point to the Capital for steamboat lines.
 The following lines operated from there in 1903: the Washington & Potomac Steamboat Company, the Maryland, Delaware & Virginia B.Y.
 Company and the Norfolk & Washington Steamboat Company.